promised-ai/lace/book/src/data/basics.md

     variance of the mixture components cannot be controlled individually.
 In the Poisson model, higher magnitude means higher variance.
-- The hyper prior for count data is finicky and can often cause underflow/overflow errors (panics) when the underlying data do not look like Poisson distributions.
+- The hyper prior for count data is finicky and can often cause underflow/overflow errors when the underlying data do not look like Poisson distributions.

 > **Note:** If you use Count data, do so because you know that the underlying